 As this figure is based on the mean, we expect to meet or exceed the 10-year rolling return target roughly 50% of the time.
 Statistically, this means that roughly 50% of all rolling 10-year periods may have a return that is below the return target over the very long term.

 Obtaining a return that is equal to the return target is not guaranteed.
 The return target is an estimate.
 We do not guarantee this will be reached.

 The method to calculate a return target is prescribed by MySuper legislation, and is intended as a way to compare different MySuper funds.
 It is not the Growth (MySuper) option’s investment objective.

 CPI is a measure of inflation reported by the Australian Bureau of Statistics.

 Statement of fees and other costs

-This is the sum of the administration fee (the account keeping fee of $1.50 a week and the Trustee Operating Cost) and the investment fee for a member with a $50,000 balance, based on the 2018 financial year.
+This is the sum of the administration fee (which consists of the account keeping fee of $1.50 a week plus the percentage based administration fee of 0.19% per annum of your account balance) and the investment fee (of 0.50% which is deducted from the investment earnings) for a member with a $50,000 balance.

 General advice warning

 This information is about Cbus.
 It doesn’t take into account your specific needs, so you should look at your own financial position, objectives and requirements before making any financial decisions.

 You can also request a copy by calling Cbus on 1300 361 784.